 However, if you did not purchase your ticket online, you’ll need to call 1-800-435-9792 to speak with a Customer Representative.
 They do note they are currently experiencing high call volume and extended wait times.

 You CAN choose to fly a new Southwest plane if one is available for the cities you’re flying between.
 Or you can avoid flying the MAX 8 if you want by finding out if it’s scheduled on the route you’re considering.
 Simply click on the flight number to see if you can find a 737-800 or 737 MAX 8.

-Of course, for now the MAX 8 will not be flying at all.
+Of course, for now the MAX 8 will not be flying at all and Southwest says for them that will be the case at least through August 5, 2019.
 We’ll keep you updated here at Go to Travel Gal when the situation is updated or changes.